 Although theoretically straightforward, identifying dynamic shifts in noisy ecological systems is challenging using real-world data due to a lack of systematic, adaptable tools [2].
 Arguably, the most common approach to identify break points is through the use of segmented regressions [12,14,15].
 However, these models don’t adequately account for nonlinearities, and uncertainties in the existence and location of breaks are typically not quantified [1,2].
 Break points are often applied to time series data ad hoc, based on data visualization or specific hypotheses surrounding factors affecting population changes [12,14–17], creating the potential for biases in break point selection.

 Several break point detection methods have been developed to address issues associated with ad hoc approaches.
 Such dynamic shift analysis tools use a variety of statistical optimization strategies, including linear and moving average methods [18–21].
 For example, climatological and econometrics time series data are frequently examined for stepwise statistical deviations from the mean or variance [6,7,22].
-To fit the periodicity of population time series data, wavelet analyses have also been used to detect break points [23] but this method also does not mechanistically account for density-dependent processes such that changes in parameter values are not easily interpretable [24].
-Yet, dynamic shift detection methods that explicitly account for non-linear population processes may be less likely to yield false positives than methods based on summary statistics [25].
+To fit the periodicity of population time series data, wavelet analyses have also been used to detect break points [23] but this method does not mechanistically account for density-dependent processes such that changes in parameter values are not easily interpretable [24].
+Dynamic shift detection methods that explicitly account for non-linear population processes may be less likely to yield false positives than methods based on summary statistics [25].

-Break point detection methods based on statistical measures also tend to rely on null hypothesis testing (i.e., that no dynamic shift occurred), thus they have low sensitivity in situations where statistical power is limited.
+Break point detection methods based on statistical measures tend to rely on null hypothesis testing (i.e., that no dynamic shift occurred) and thus they have low sensitivity in situations where statistical power is limited.
 Additionally, such methods do not provide a means for assessing uncertainty in the existence and magnitude of break points [1,26].
 In a 2009 review, Andersen and colleagues note that if common break point methods were used on typical ecological time series with 20-40 time steps, only the most extreme transitions occurring near the midpoint of the time series would be deemed ‘significant’ [1].
 They concluded that break point analyses could be enhanced with respect to both sensitivity and parsimony by use of model selection procedures.
 Thus, to address these limitations in the ability to identify dynamic shifts in population processes, it is necessary to develop rigorous tools that allow users to accommodate non-linear population models and quantify uncertainties associated with the existence of potential break points.

 In this paper, we develop a generalizable algorithm, the Dynamic Shift Detector (DSD), to identify dynamic shifts in populations with density-dependent growth using time series data.
-The DSD algorithm uses an iterative approach, grounded in information theoretic (i.e. model selection).
+The DSD algorithm uses an iterative approach, grounded in information theoretic model selection.
 We illustrate the DSD using the Ricker model because of this model’s simplicity and high performance under a variety of realistic environmental scenarios.
 Density-dependent population models such as the Ricker provide a convenient, generalizable proxy for a variety of ecological processes because of their relatively simple parameterization and potential to explain complex dynamics [27].
-Although deterministic approaches to population modelling have largely fallen out of favor for more complex structures and stochastic elements [28–30], simple dynamic models remain useful, largely due to their easily interpretable and ecologically meaningful parameters [31].
-The techniques described in our paper can be readily adapted to other model structures, including more complicated processes such as seasonal periodicity or lag effects.
+Although deterministic approaches to population modelling have largely fallen out of favor for more complex structures and stochastic elements [28–30], simple dynamic models remain useful due to their easily interpretable and ecologically meaningful parameters [31].
+Further, the techniques described in our paper can be readily adapted to other model structures, including more complicated processes such as seasonal periodicity or lag effects.